Forward QQ Mail to Phone Call Notifications with Echobell

 • Action: Forward to your Echobell channel email address

-Step 4 - Optional fallback: Echobell Conditions
+Step 4 — Add Echobell Conditions (optional)

-Only notify for finance sender:
+Only notify for a specific sender:

 from == "billing@company.com"